 Mood disorders can increase a person's risk for heart disease, diabetes, and other diseases.
 Treatments include medication, psychotherapy, or a combination of both.
 With treatment, most people with mood disorders can lead productive lives.

-- Suicide Prevention (Depression and Bipolar Support Alliance)
+- Suicide Prevention Information (Depression and Bipolar Support Alliance)

 Find an Expert